Health and Human Sciences

 June 9 Past Presidents Meeting

 Union Hospital is in need of sleepers for babies, especially preemies.
 New or gently used items will be accepted.
-Please designate one person to collect these items from their members and then take them to the front desk at Union Hospital and let them know you’re from the Vigo County Extension Homemakers.
+Please designate one person from your club to take them to the front desk at Union Hospital and let them know you’re from the Vigo County Extension Homemakers and your club name.

-The “special project” for Home & Family Conference 2025 will be a single placemat.
-Guidelines: up to 14 x 20 is the maximum, however, you can make it smaller.
-It can be rectangle, oval, round just as long as it is not over the 14x20.
-You can use any medium you like: plastic canvas, crochet, knit, quilting, whatever you desire.
-There is so much talent out there!
-The committee hopes to see a lot of creativity!!
+The ‘special project” for Home and Family Conference 2025 will be a single placemat.
+Guidelines: up to 14” x 20” is the maximum, however, you can make it smaller.
+It can be rectangle, oval, round…just as long as it is NOT over 14” x 20”.
 Your club president needs to bring it to the May Council Meeting.

-Some Clubs are still “Scattering Hearts” around the area and I think that’s wonderful.
-This was a project of our Past State President.
+I understand some clubs are still “Scattering Hearts” around the area and I think that is wonderful.
+This was our Past State President project.
 Our current State President is asking us to make “Boxes of Care.”
-Items to put in the box could be band-aids, compressed wash cloths, .6 oz toothpaste, thumb toothbrush, safety pins/buttons, needle & thread.
-These could be put in a recycled Altoid tin or plastic case.
-Be sure to keep track of the number of the items you all make and disperse.
-The other categories for the 2025 Home & Family Conference are the same: Quilts, Needlework, Knitting/Crocheting, Crafts/miscellaneous.
+Items to put in the box could be band-aids, compressed wash cloths, .6 oz toothpaste, thumb toothbrush, safety pins, buttons, needle & thread.
+These items could be put in a recycled Altoid tin or a

 EDUCATOR SPOTLIGHT